DevLUp-Inc/Website-Content/about.md

 The backbone of DevLUp is the supportive and interactive online community we foster.
 You can find mentors, feedback, opportunities, and friends that share the common interest in game development.
 We host fun social events too, including but not limited to...
-* semesterly potlucks
+* Semesterly potlucks
-* semesterly game nights featuring
+* Semesterly game nights featuring
-  * rocket league
+  * Rocket League
-  * private MC Hunger games
+  * MC Hunger games
   * Splitgate
   * and more...